erikdubois/AntergosI3/README.md

     ./5_zsh_vx.sh

-Zsh is a "nicer" shell than our bash shell and then there is oh-my-sh that help make your terminal look "really cool".
+Zsh is a "nicer" shell than our bash shell and then there is oh-my-zsh that help make your terminal look "really cool".

 More info on